brett-lempereur/dumbwaiter/README.md

 ## Installation

-To install servant, ensure you have a recent version of Go installed and run the command:
+To install dumbwaiter, ensure you have a recent version of Go installed and run the command:

 ```bash
 go get github.com/brett-lempereur/dumbwaiter
 ```

-This will install the `servant` tool into your `GOPATH`.
+This will install the `dumbwaiter` tool into your `GOPATH`.

 ## Usage

-To run servant, ensure that `$GOPATH/bin` is in your path and run:
+To run it, ensure that `$GOPATH/bin` is in your path and run:

 ```bash
 dumbwaiter -v --address=:8080 --status=201 output.json